 Blade: The blades in this set are crafted from high-quality German stainless steel, and right out of the box, they were impressively sharp.

-After months of use, all blades maintain their sharpness remarkably well.
-When sharpening is needed, use a 1000/6000-grit whetstone to keep the blade sharp and long-lasting.
+Edge Retention: After months of use, all blades maintain their sharpness remarkably well.

 Handle: The handles on these knives feel solid and well-made, with a durable, wear-resistant finish that gives me confidence during daily use.
 Each knife has a full-tang construction, and I can feel the blade running straight through the handle, which reassures me about long-term durability.
 The craftsmanship is clean, with a smooth bolster and comfortable shaping that fits naturally in my hand.